Greenwood Community Theatre: Staff

 For the 6-show season, GCT employs different production members to help create the world of each show.
-Both Hewitt and Keenan fill specific roles for each production, Hewitt as choreographer, sometimes too as director, costume or prop designer & Keenan as scenic or lighting designer, sometimes also as director, or props designer.
+Hewitt fills in specific roles for each production as choreographer, sometimes as director, costume, or prop designer.

-Ansley Keenan is the resident Penguin Project coordinator and director.
+Ryan Hewitt is also the resident Penguin Project coordinator and director.

 Facility

 The theatre auditorium is a 300-seat proscenium-style house.
 The seating area is raked from back to front, allowing patrons a full view of the stage from any seat in house.
 The stage floor is raised above the audience floor.
 The facility upgrades from 2007 gave the theatre a digital sound console, wireless mics capabilities, an enclosed orchestra pit with a removable top, updated lighting inventory, and many more technological upgrades.

 Greenwood Children's Theatre

 Greenwood Children's Theatre is a program offered by Greenwood Community Theatre that includes children's plays and musicals, workshops, and summer camps.

-Kids4Kids

-Kids4Kids productions are shows open to children 5–17 years old.
-Every season, two or three Kids4Kids productions are offered.